 - ALLOCATED PA: This address space has been allocated to an LIR and no assignments or sub-allocations made from it are portable.
-Assignments and sub-allocations cannot be kept when moving to another provider. - ALLOCATED PI: This address space has been allocated to an LIR or RIR and all assignments made from it are portable.
-Assignments can be kept as long as the criteria for the original assignment are met.
-Sub-allocations cannot be made from this type of address space. - ALLOCATED UNSPECIFIED: This address space has been allocated to an LIR or RIR.
-Assignments may be PA or PI.
-This status is intended to document past allocations where assignments of both types exist.
-It is avoided for new allocations.
-Sub-allocations cannot be made from this type of address space.
+Assignments and sub-allocations cannot be kept when moving to another provider. - ALLOCATED UNSPECIFIED: This address space has been allocated to the RIPE NCC or other RIRs for further distribution.
+If the address space is administered by the RIPE NCC, more specific objects with other values may exist.

 - SUB-ALLOCATED PA: This address space has been sub-allocated by an LIR to a downstream network operator that will make assignments from it.
 All assignments made from it are PA.
 They cannot be kept when moving to a service provided by another provider. - LIR-PARTITIONED PA: This allows an LIR to document distribution and delegate management of allocated space within their organisation.
 Address space with a status of LIR-PARTITIONED is not considered used.
-When the addresses are used, a more specific inetnum must be registered. - LIR-PARTITIONED PI: This allows an LIR to document distribution and delegate management of allocated space within their organisation.
-Address space with a status of LIR-PARTITIONED is not considered used.
-When the addresses are used, a more specific inetnum must be registered. - EARLY-REGISTRATION: This is used by the RIPE Database administration when transferring pre-RIR registrations from the ARIN Database.
-The value can be changed by database users (except for ALLOCATED PA).
-Only the RIPE Database administrators can create objects with this value. - NOT-SET: This indicates that the registration was made before the "status:" attributes became mandatory for inetnum objects.
-The object has not been updated since then.
-New objects cannot be created with this value.
-The value can be changed by database users. - ASSIGNED PA: This address space has been assigned to an End User for use with services provided by the issuing LIR.
+When the addresses are used, a more specific inetnum must be registered. - LEGACY: This indicates the Internet number resource was obtained prior to or otherwise outside the current system of hierarchical distribution (by allocation or assignment) through the Regional Internet Registries. - ASSIGNED PA: This address space has been assigned to an End User for use with services provided by the issuing LIR.
 It cannot be kept when terminating services provided by the LIR. - ASSIGNED PI: This address space has been assigned to an End User for a specific purpose.
 It cannot be used to make further assignments to other parties. - ASSIGNED ANYCAST: This address space has been assigned for use in TLD anycast networks.
 It cannot be kept when no longer used for TLD anycast services.